 Move-In Deposits and First Month’s Rent: Coming up with move-in costs are difficult for most of us in San Francisco – the 2nd most expensive housing market in the country.
 This is especially difficult for people living on a fixed income, especially those who have had to spend all of their income on SRO hotels without access to kitchen facilities.
 AIDS Housing Alliance/SF has developed a unique zero-interest loan program that provides the dignity of a hand up, instead of a handout.
 Because us disabled folks are likely to remain poor for the rest of our lives, we have developed an ‘evergreen’ program that people who pay back their loans can continue to access as long as they are in need.
 Wrap-around money management and financial literacy education is available to loan program participants.

 Rent Subsidies: Sometimes people need a little more time to get back on their feet.
-AHA RENTS is a shallow rent subsidy program for people who are at imminent risk of homelessness due to a sudden, catastrophic loss of income – such as getting laid off.
+Our rent subsidy program is a shallow rent subsidy program for people who are at imminent risk of homelessness due to a sudden, catastrophic loss of income – such as getting laid off.
 Recipients are required to participate in an approved job training program or be working between 15 – 25 hours per week to qualify.

 Supportive Employment: Many disabled people with HIV/AIDS want to work but are unable to find suitable employment that fits within the earned income restrictions of disability programs.
 Working full-time and competing with able-bodied people for jobs is not always appropriate.
 We are stuck in an either/or world of not working at all or being set up for failure by attempting full-time jobs that were never designed with us in mind.
 Disabled people with AIDS are creating demand for fulfilling careers at 15+ hours per week that the market is not creating.
 These types of niches – where there is a breakdown of the market -- is an excellent role for the nonprofit community to fill.
 AIDS Housing Alliance/SF has stepped into this void by specializing in creating fulfilling and life-affirming career opportunities for disabled people with HIV/AIDS that does not put our access to disability programs, like medical care, at risk.
 In addition to job opportunities at our offices, we operate AHA Café as a job training and supportive employment site for our community.
 One third of our agency income is derived from these entrepreneurial activities.